Rhinoplasty Surgery Procedure: Step by StepFacial Plastic Surgery

 If everything goes well, you will be discharged from the hospital 24 hours after the operation.
-Since your face is bandaged and your eyes are half-closed, you cannot drive, so you need to ask someone to drive you home.
+Since your face is bandaged and your eyes are half-closed, you cannot drive, so you must ask someone to drive you home.
 At home, you should eat soft dishes and drink lukewarm fluids.
-Sleep in the supine position and put a few pillows under your head to suit your convenience.
+Sleep supine and put a few pillows under your head to suit your convenience.

 - A couple of days after rhinoplasty surgery

-Eating easy-to-chew dishes for one or two days after a nose job is suggested.
+Easy-to-chew dishes are suggested for one or two days after a nose job.
 Mincing and smashing food can also help you swallow your food more efficiently.
 Do not wash your face for a few days after the nose job because you may get your splint and bandages wet.
-When the splints are removed and the bandages are unwrapped, you can take a shower and wash your face.
-For some days after rhinoplasty, you may feel tightness and pressure in your nose, which is entirely normal.
-When the internal splints and tampons are removed from your nostrils, you will feel less pressure on your nose and breathe through your nose again.
+You can shower and wash your face when the splints are removed and the bandages unwrapped.
+For some days after rhinoplasty, you may feel tightness and pressure in your nose, which is normal.
+When the internal splints and tampons after rhinoplasty are removed from your nostrils, you will feel less pressure on your nose and breathe through your nose again.

 - Weeks after the nose job

 When the swelling and bruising have healed, and the cast and sutures have been removed, your surgeon may prescribe repairing ointments to reduce suture marks under your nose.

 Taping the nose after nose surgery is of great importance because it prevents extra swelling and fixes the position of the tip of the nose.
 Usually, the patients have to tape their noses for up to 12 weeks.
 In the following weeks after rhinoplasty surgery, you need to visit your surgeon frequently to get the position of your nose, its shape, and its cavity checked.